revolve-ai/go-stream/README.md

 )

 func main() {
-    // Create an iterable from a slice stream := go_stream.New([]int{1, 2, 3, 4, 5})
+    // Create a stream from a slice stream := go_stream.New([]int{1, 2, 3, 4, 5})

     // Print the result